Extension function with user-defined property

 - Press OK to save the extension function.

 When you create the extension function, the schemas are automatically created in addition to the source code files.

-In the schemas, you define which data is made available by the tool for the extension function and which data can be changed.
-From this schema definition, objectiF RM then generates a JSON schema for later execution of the extension function.
-The following information is required for this example so that the extension function can be executed:
+In the schemas, define which data is made available by the application for the extension function and which data can be modified.
+From this schema definition, objectiF RPM then generates a JSON schema for executing the extension function.
+The following information is required for this example function:

 - the package that contains the requirements